How to Paint a Dresser 2 Different Ways

 - Remove the drawers so that you can get to the entire dresser body.

 - Paint the entire dresser body with Country Chic Devotion.
-Like I said, this color took a lot of coats of paint, but red always does.
-Be sure to look at it in natural light to see any spots that need touch up.
+As I said, this color took a lot of coats of paint, but red always does.
+Be sure to look at it in natural light to see any spots that need touch-ups.

 - The drawers were primed and then painted in Country Chic Simplicity.
-I face them up to access to the entire surface.
+I face them up to access the entire surface.
 Don’t forget the edges!
-Primer helps white paint cover with less coats.
+Primer helps white paint cover with fewer coats.
 Read more about painting furniture white here.